Usage

 ta / ta's:

-a gender-neutral pronoun meaning "he or she".
+a gender-neutral pronoun meaning "he or she" -- adopted from Mandarin Chinese.
 The possessive form

 is "ta's".
 E.g. The pilot was brave; therefore ta was not